Altice plans £623 million share sale as European cable sector booms

 The Altice listing also builds on growing confidence about initial public offerings (IPO) in Europe - a flurry last year more than doubled volumes to $34.9 billion - and global equity fundraising in general, which is having a resurgence as confidence in the economy improves.

-Altice's share sale - as well as the possible float of British oil services company Expro by its private equity owner Arle Capital Partners - will kick off the IPO calendar in Europe this year.
-A source with knowledge of the matter said Arle had appointed Deutsche Bank and Goldman Sachs to advise it on exit options, and that a listing of Expro could take place this year.
-Arle declined to comment.
+Altice's share sale - as well as the possible float of British oil services company Expro by its private equity owners - will kick off the IPO calendar in Europe this year.

 Altice's IPO will include an issue of new shares by the company, which is now owned by Drahi and management, as well as a sale of existing shares by Next LP, a holding company owned by Drahi.
 Altice will have a free float of 25 percent before the exercise of any over-allotment option.